-The Group has adopted all of the new and revised Standards and Interpretations issued by the Australian Accounting Standards Boards ("AASB") that are relevant to its operations and effective for the current reporting period beginning 15 March 2021.
+The Group has adopted all of the new and revised Standards and Interpretations issued by the Australian Accounting Standards Boards ("AASB") that are relevant to its operations and effective for an accounting period that begins on or after 1 July 2022.
+The adoption of these new and amended accounting standards or interpretations during the year did not have a material impact on the Group's financial report and hence, have not been disclosed.